My Mission

 While substantial effort has been devoted to digital AI safety, physical AI safety (e.g., for autonomous robots operating in human environments) remains comparatively underdeveloped.

-Achieving this requires tight collaboration among academia, industry, and regulators to ensure that embodied AI systems are not only capable, but certifiably safe by design.
+Achieving this requires close collaboration among academia, industry, and regulators to ensure that embodied AI systems are not only capable, but certifiably safe by design.